- Stage configuration adaptable to all venue shapes, sizes and locations both indoor and outside

 High-speed angels hurtling to a center spot, a sprung square, as if balanced on the head of a pin.
 Defying Newton and achieving “same space, same time” with interwoven bodies.

-Elizabeth Streb calls it her purest idea of how much the physical body can do “in a space measured exactly to the size of your own body”
+A trio based on Elizabeth Streb’s classic solo LITTLE EASE – a pure idea of how much the physical body can do “in a space measured exactly to the size of your own body”.

 “Watching STREB is akin to the catharsis of contact sports except no one is trying to make anyone lose.
 Everyone is on the same team with a trust, cohesion, and intimate intuition that evince awe.” – John Stoltenberg – DC Metro Theater Arts